developerraul2003/dropdown_js/README.md

 # dropdown_js

-I am learning JS, this task about dropdown menu , I use HTML, CSS and Javascript.
+I am learning JS, this task is  about dropdown menu , I used HTML, CSS and Javascript.